medic/nginx-local-ip/README.md

     medicmobile/nginx-local-ip
 ```

+_(After the container starts, scroll up in the terminal output to see the "nginx-local-ip URL" for your app!)_

 Now you should be able to access your app at `https://192-168-0-3.local-ip.medicmobile.org`!
-When you are done, simple cancel the command or close the terminal and the nginx-local-ip container will be automatically removed.
+When you are done, simply cancel the command or close the terminal and the nginx-local-ip container will be automatically removed.

 (See the included [Compose file](./compose.yaml) for examples of more advanced configuration options.)